 Ministry of Service Alberta

-Stakeholders will receive invitations to meet with government officials in the fall of 2020.
+Stakeholders met with government officials in the fall of 2020.

 Your input will help inform the development of a tribunal that will provide timely, effective and affordable dispute resolution services for condominium organizations and owners in Alberta.